Municipal solid waste services are fundamental to the quality of life in our communities, our health and our

 The challenge is to continue to reduce the amount of residential waste we create, and to capture the value of any waste created as a public resource.
 We must also extend waste reduction and recycling practices to all commercial and industrial activity.
 We cannot keep digging and filling up holes with our garbage or releasing toxins from its disposal into our air and water.

 In order to meet these challenges municipalities must retain accountability, flexibility and control over their solid waste services.
 Contracting out garbage services means municipalities lose control and flexibility to implement waste diversion programs like recycling and composting.

 The Canadian Council of Ministers of the Environment has endorsed Extended Producer Responsibility (EPR) as a way to make the private sector more responsible for final disposal of waste it introduces into the system.
 Companies must take responsibility for excess packaging and other waste by supporting comprehensive local recycling programs, but only publicly controlled and delivered programs will put the public interest first.
 It is critical that municipal governments retain control over waste collection and recycling.

 The introduction of industry-specific programs would reverse progress that public systems have made in diverting waste from landfill, creating a fragmented approach that takes resources away from effective public diversion programs.
 Stronger waste reduction, reuse, and recycling programs aimed at private industry must support effective, universally-accessible public systems.

-In British Columbia, legislated changes have created a new agency, known as Recycle BC, to meet EPR targets under the province’s recycling regulations.
-Recycle BC has been implemented with limited consultation and a problematic pricing structure.
+In British Columbia, legislated changes created a new agency, Recycle BC, to meet EPR targets under the province’s recycling regulations.
+Recycle BC was implemented with limited consultation and a problematic pricing structure.
 Kamloops, a number of municipalities in the Central Kootenay region and communities in the northern interior of BC have all been left out of the program.
 As a result, over the last three years Kamloops has seen the amount of waste going to its landfill increase and the amount of recyclables collected curbside decrease.
 Municipalities that do participate have seen Recycle BC privatize their recycling collection, most recently in Vancouver.
-To make matters worse, Recycle BC has been set up outside the jurisdiction of the auditor general and the provincial Financial Administration Act.
+To make matters worse, Recycle BC was set up outside the jurisdiction of the auditor general and the provincial Financial Administration Act.